 Whether you’re staying a few days or a few weeks, one thing’s for sure, you won’t find a dull moment in Grass Valley.
 It may be off the beaten path, but there’s plenty of fun to be had.

-The pedestrian-friendly downtown area of Grass Valley offers abundant entertainment options for a small town.
+Grass Valley isn’t a big town.
+If you are wondering what to do in Grass Valley the pedestrian-friendly downtown area offers abundant entertainment options for a small town.
 Throughout the year there are events such as film festivals, car shows, night markets, Cornish Christmas events, and all sorts of celebrations.

 Downtown Grass Valley is scattered with a variety of restaurants and boutique shops that sell everything from vinyl records to eclectic crystals and healing products.